longtt2705/lolchess/RULE.md

 * **Speed:** The maximum number of squares a piece can move in a single direction per turn.
 Default is 1.
 * **Attack Range:** The maximum number of squares away a piece can attack in a single direction.
 * **Gold Value:** The amount of Gold awarded to the opponent upon slaying this piece.
+* **HP Regen:** The amount of HP regenerated at the start of each turn.
+Default is 0.

 ### Piece Types
 #### **Poro (King)**